Android-PowerUser/Free_Play_Console/README.md

 In Germany, the consumer protection agency has the right to bring class action lawsuits and could potentially take action against this.
 However, a briefing from the consumer protection agency has not yet been begun.

 Unfortunately, I'm not a lawyer and can't assess the risk of mass countersuits, abuse of rights by Alphabet, protracted proceedings, and associated costs for a civil / injunction action.
 If you're a lawyer, please take action, regardless of your country!

+### If you want to make the app chargeable

+If you offer your app for a fee, you can do so here without having to pay anything first, like with Google.
+However, only one bank account can be registered, and fees apply in my country and bank.
+This amounts to €1 for each deposit and withdrawal plus 30% fees (including Google).
+If you wish, I will transfer amounts of €10 net (€14.23 gross) or more via PayPal.
+You are responsible for paying taxes.